eovchinn/ADP-pipeline/KBs/CM_ontology_debugging_instructions.md

 **INTERNATIONAL AXIOMS FORMAT**

-Some concepts are more or less equivalent across languages, therefore language specific labels should be mapped to international labels.
+Some concepts are more or less equivalent across languages, therefore their language specific labels should be mapped to international labels and these international labels should be used  in the mapping axioms.
 Total weight of these axioms should be <1.

 ```
 (B (name dismap)(=>(I#DISEASE x :0.9)(S#ENFERMEDAD/DISEASE x)))
 ```

 ---